-- 5. The SAB 2016/17 Annual Report highlights progress throughout the year.
-Key areas of work include the development of bespoke safeguarding adult training courses, the establishment of a Serious Provider Concern process to enable management of Safeguarding Concerns more appropriately and effectively, the adoption of a Quality Assurance Framework (QAF) and the establishment of a new Safeguarding Adults Review Group which has delegated responsibility for the co-ordination of statutory Safeguarding Adult Reviews.
-The report also articulates how partner governance arrangements ensure members are accountable for Safeguarding Adults and includes what members have done in order to deliver the objectives highlighted within its strategic plan.
+- 5. The SAB 2017/18 Annual Report highlights progress throughout the year.
+The report also articulates how partner governance arrangements ensure members are accountable for Safeguarding Adults.
 The SAB has streamlined the way in which it operates, to seek to get the most out of the contributions of senior partners from all agencies.

-- 6. The revised Strategic Plan 2016/19 sets out how the Safeguarding Adults Board will achieve its five Strategic Priorities which are:

-- Quality Assurance

-- Prevention

-- Community Engagement and Communication

-- Improved Operational Practice

-- Implementing Mental Capacity Act / Deprivation of Liberty Safeguards
+This includes the establishment of an Executive Group whose role is to monitor the effectiveness of the Board and its sub groups and to report directly to the Board on any emerging themes, risks areas of good practice and learning. - 6.
+Key areas of work in 2017/18 include the development of a performance dashboard, the development of practice guidance for adult sexual exploitation, the implementation of a community and engagement strategy, improved links with the voluntary and community sector, maintaining compliance with Deprivation of Liberty Safeguards and a revised approach for responding to statutory Safeguarding Adult Reviews.
+During 2017/18 the Safeguarding Adults Board continued to explore opportunities for working collaboratively at a regional level. - 7.
+The revised Strategic Plan 2016/19 (2018 refresh) sets out how the Safeguarding Adults Board will achieve its five Strategic Priorities which are: - Quality Assurance - Prevention - Community Engagement and Communication - Improved Operational Practice - Implementing Mental Capacity Act / Deprivation of Liberty Safeguards - 8.
 The Strategic Plan includes key challenges to be addressed over the three year period.
-2017/18 is year two of the three year Strategic Plan and the revision, supported by a Business Plan for 2017/18, which helps to reprioritise the work of the Board to ensure that the Strategic Priorities are addressed.
+2018/19 is the final year of the three year Strategic Plan and is supported by a Business Plan for 2018/19, which helps to reprioritise the work of the Board to ensure that the Strategic Priorities are addressed. - 9.
+The Safeguarding Adults Board will be implementing a programme of consultation and engagement over the coming months in preparation for the new three-year strategy which will commence in April 2019.